LeeCampbell/IntroToRx/content/14_ErrorHandlingOperators.md

 Proper care should be taken when using the infinite repeat overload.
 Obviously if there is a persistent problem with your underlying sequence, you may find yourself stuck in an infinite loop.
 Also, take note that there is no overload that allows you to specify the type of exception to retry on.

-A useful extension method to add to your own library might be a "Back Off and Retry" method.
-The teams I have worked with have found such a feature useful when performing I/O, especially network requests.
-The concept is to try, and on failure wait for a given period of time and then try again.
-Your version of this method may take into account the type of `Exception` you want to retry on, as well as the maximum number of times to retry.
-You may even want to lengthen the to wait period to be less aggressive on each subsequent retry.

 <!--TODO: Build BackOffRetry with the reader-->

 Requirements for exception management that go beyond simple `OnError` handlers are commonplace.
 Rx delivers the basic exception handling operators which you can use to compose complex and robust queries.
 In this chapter we have covered advanced error handling and some more resource management features from Rx.
-We looked at the `Catch`, `Finally` and `Using` methods as well as the other methods like `OnErrorResumeNext` and `Retry`, that allow you to play a little 'fast and loose'.
-We have also revisited the use of marble diagrams to help us visualize the combination of multiple sequences.
-This will help us in our next chapter where we will look at other ways of composing and aggregating observable sequences.
+We looked at the `Catch`, `Finally` and `Using` methods as well as the other methods like `OnErrorResumeNext` and `Retry`, that allow you to respond to error scenarios with something more constructive than just terminating.